reversondias/reversondias.github.io/index.md

 ### A Professional Shot

 I working for more than 5 years with a cloud computing environment and ever I involved with new challenges about new methodologies and tools.
 I'm passionate to process automation and design solutions.
 I've been focused on implementing DevOps culture through the companies where I worked.

+### A Little Particular Professional Note
+I'm passionate for Linux (Open Source projects), Kubernetes and Cloud Computing!!!
+And I love making automation like improve CI/CD pipelines and some kind of integrations.

 ### The Last Project I Worked